 This playground, located on East Broadway, Gouverneur, and Henry Streets, is named to honor Sol Lain (1936-1971), a community activist who dedicated his life to serving the youth of this Lower East Side neighborhood.
-Lain lived in the nearby Vladeck Park Houses with his wife Betty, and ran youth sports programs at the Henry Street Settlement, and later at the Educational Alliance.
-He oversaw baseball and other recreational activities at these and other non-profit organizations, but his passion was basketball.
-Lain often brought teams he coached to sports tournaments as far away as the Catskills.
-In the 1960s, tournaments organized by Lain at this playground attracted professional basketball players including Fred Crawford and Bob McCullough, and rivaled the Harlem’s legendary Rucker tournaments for a time.
+Lain lived in the nearby Vladeck Park Houses and ran youth sports programs at the Henry Street Settlement, and later at the Educational Alliance.
 When Sol Lain died of cancer in 1971, a local law passed naming this park, formerly Henry Street Playground, in his honor.

-After Sol Lain’s death, community members formed an association to continue his work with children.
-The Sol Lain Association sponsors youth sports events at the playground, including double-dutch competitions, a wiffle-ball league, flag football, trophy ceremonies, and back-to-school block parties.
-The association also helps to maintain the playground, organizing paintings and cleanups, lobbying for renovations, and working with public officials to provide playground equipment and upkeep.
+Inspired by Lain’s commitment to his neighborhood, community members formed an organization to continue his work with children.
+The Sol Lain Association sponsors youth sports events at the playground and back-to-school block parties.
+The association also helps maintain the playground.

 Henry Street, where this playground is located, is named for Henry Rutgers (1745–1830), a wealthy Dutch merchant and the namesake of Rutgers College in New Jersey.
-This street, one of two named in his honor (the other is nearby Rutgers Street), was named for him in the early 19th century, when Rutgers donated two lots to the City as a school site.
-Gouverneur Street is named for Abraham Gouverneur, a 17th century merchant and political activist.
+This street was named for him in the early 19th century, when Rutgers donated two lots to the City as a school site.